askids/Akka.Persistence.DB2/README.md

 ## Akka.Persistence.DB2
-Akka's persistance Journal and snapshot sore backed by DB2 database
+Akka's persistance Journal and snapshot store backed by DB2 database.

+This is a clone copy of the SQL Server Implementation.

 **WARNING: Akka.Persistence.DB2 plugin is still in alpha and it's mechanics described bellow may be still subject to change**.